aws/Fleet-Provisioning-for-AWS-IoT-embedded-sdk/README.md

 [a9]: ./docs/doxygen/include/size_table.md

-## AWS IoT Fleet Provisioning Client Config File
+## AWS IoT Fleet Provisioning Library Config File

-The AWS IoT Fleet Provisioning Client Library exposes build configuration macros that are required for building the library.
+The AWS IoT Fleet Provisioning Library exposes build configuration macros that are required for building the library.
 A list of all the configurations and their default values are defined in [fleet\_provisioning\_config\_defaults.h][b1].
 To provide custom values for the